 We have long recognized that as the company continues to expand its business into diverse communities, we must expand the business opportunities we offer to diverse suppliers.
 Therefore, we strive to engage suppliers that reflect the diversity of the communities where we live and work and that of the clients we serve, and we look for businesses that offer a range of perspectives to help us identify new solutions that can make us a better company and corporate citizen.

 Likewise, maintaining a diverse workforce is a high priority at Aflac, and it is just as important that our supply chain reflects the changing demographics of the United States.
 If we want communities to work with us, we must work with them.
 Aflac is an active participant in initiatives that support the development of minority-, women- and veteran-owned businesses.
-We maintain corporate memberships and provide sponsorships to a range of organizations, including the National Minority Supplier Development Council, the Georgia Women’s Business Council, the Latin American Chamber of Commerce and the National Veteran-Owned Business Association.
-In 2019, Aflac spent $24.5 million with diverse suppliers, which reflects increases over the previous year of 5.2% with women-owned businesses, 9.4% with minority-owned businesses and 385.8% with veteran-owned businesses.
-In 2020, as the nation confronts the issue of racial inequality and justice, we have redoubled our outreach and expect to increase the amount of business we do with diverse suppliers.
+We maintain corporate memberships and provide sponsorships to a range of organizations, including the National Minority Supplier Development Council, the Women’s Business Enterprise National Council, the U.S. Pan Asian American Chamber of Commerce, and the National Veteran Business Development Council.
+In 2020, Aflac spent $38.7 million with diverse suppliers, which reflects a 57.6% increase over last year, and included a 54.9% increase for women-owned businesses and a 38.7% increase for minority-owned businesses.

 When we engage in a new relationship or make capital improvements to our office locations, we take into consideration the environmental impact our decisions may have.
 We are proud to be a founding member of the Sustainable Purchase Leadership Council, a nonprofit that aims to enhance the long-term health and vitality of society, economies and the planet.
 In fact, Aflac has been named to the Dow Jones Sustainability List North America for seven years.
 Additionally, our office furniture in the U.S. meets BIFMA’s LEVEL certification system which promotes sustainability throughout the life cycle of commercial furniture.
 We use the LEED building rating system to make sure our facilities are environmentally friendly, and to preserve the world’s forests, we buy paper made from sugar cane-based natural resources.
 In Japan, where paper use is heavier than in the U.S., Aflac launched a ¥10 billion program to go paperless in the next three years.